Set up Python environment#

 If conda

-Near the end of the installation process, you will be prompted to choose whether you want the base conda environment be activated by default.
+If you are using macOS or Linux, near the end of the installation process, you will be prompted to choose whether you want the base conda environment be activated by default.
+If you choose no, make sure you copy the command that activates the base conda environment and keep it somewhere handy.
+You will need to activate the base conda environment for the

 Create a new environment#